Stuycs-K/final-project-09-shkolnik-simon-chau-brian/PRESENTATION.md

 ## How do we fix this?

-To solve this problem we just break up our function, or in this case audio in many smaller chunks and perform a Fourier transform on each part.
+To solve this problem we just break up our function, or in this case audio, into many smaller chunks and perform a Fourier transform on each part.
 With this Short Time Fourier Transform (STFT) we can see which frequencies were present at which time.

 Computers use this to compress a very big wav file into a compartively small mp3 file by turning the audio into a table.
 Using an inverse function of the STFT we can transform this table to playing the frequencies that occur at a certain time.